Magento

 Case Study : How bad code can hurt performance and even break

-Many websites, notably eCommerce and WordPress, live with bad code.
+Many websites, notably eCommerce and Wordpress, live with bad code.
 They end up spending more effort in improving performance by adding more resources.
 It is like adding more horsepower to an inefficient car engine – will consume more gas and in the long run fixing the engine would be a better thing.

 Not all such attempts will succeed, however.
 Bad code takes many forms.
 There are times when your application is dependent on an external service.
 The problem comes when this service is executed inline when your visitor is waiting for your server to respond.
 The two popular dependencies are sending email (smtp) and curl calls for external http access. (curl is a popular library to access remote servers programmatically).